pemmyz/pykeyboardsynth/README.md

 # pykeyboardsynth

-This project predates [js_keyboardsynth](https://github.com/pemmyz/js_keyboardsynth) , which is orinally based on same idea from this project.
+- This project predates [js_keyboardsynth](https://github.com/pemmyz/js_keyboardsynth) , which is orinally based on same idea from this project.
+- - For all the latest features and fixes please check [js_keyboardsynth](https://github.com/pemmyz/js_keyboardsynth)

 # 🎹 Pygame Keyboard Synth